Data-Driven Retrospective Cost Adaptive Control for Flight Control Application: Data-Driven Retrospective Cost Adaptive Control

 which is unstable and NMP, and, for $T_\rms = 0.01$ s/step, let $G_\rmd(\bfq)$ denote the ZOH discretization of $G_u(s)$.
 Then the NMP zero, leading numerator coefficient, and relative degree of $G_{\rmd}(\bfq)$ are $1.1056$ rad/step, $G_\xi = G_1 = 1.079,$ and $\xi = 1$, respectively.
 Let $\overline w_{k,i} = 0$, and let $v_k$ be zero-mean, Gaussian white noise with standard deviation $0.001$.

 For command following with $r_k = \sin 0.23 T_\rms k,$ control is applied using an LQG controller designed for $(A_\rmd,B_\rmd,C_\rmd,D_\rmd)$ augmented with a model of the harmonic command, using the MATLAB command lqg, with weights $Q_{xu} = Q_{wv} = I_6$.
-RLSID with VRF given by \eqref{RLSIDVRF1}, \eqref{RLSIDVRF2} is applied for closed-loop identification with the time-invariant LQG controller, as shown in Figure \ref{egDDRCAC_0a}(c).
-In this case the leading numerator coefficient and NMP zero of $G_\rmd(\bfq)$ are estimated poorly, as shown by Figures \ref{egDDRCAC_0a}(g),(h).
+Figures \ref{egDDRCAC_0a}(a) and \ref{egDDRCAC_0a}(c) show the response and control $u_k$ for the LQG controller, respectively.
+RLSID with VRF given by \eqref{RLSIDVRF1}, \eqref{RLSIDVRF2} is used for closed-loop identification with the time-invariant LQG controller, as shown in Figures \ref{egDDRCAC_0a}(e) and \ref{egDDRCAC_0a}(h).
+In this case, the leading numerator coefficient and NMP zero of $G_\rmd(\bfq)$ are estimated poorly, as shown by Figures \ref{egDDRCAC_0a}(g),(h).

-Next, adaptive control is applied where Figures \ref{egDDRCAC_0a}(f),(g) show that, at $t\approx 0.1$ s, the leading numerator coefficient is correctly estimated but the estimate of the NMP zero of $G_\rmd(\bfq)$ is erroneous.
+Next, adaptive control is applied with $\eta = 10,$ where Figures \ref{egDDRCAC_0a}(k),(m) show that, at $t\approx 0.1$ s, the leading numerator coefficient is correctly estimated, but the estimate of the NMP zero of $G_\rmd(\bfq)$ is erroneous.
 The initially poor RLSID model at $t\approx 0.1$ s results in a poor, infeasible target model, which induces a large transient response in $y_{z,k}$ and $u_k$ for $0 \le t \le 1$ s.
 The additional persistency of this transient response, however, facilitates subsequent identification of the NMP zero of $G_\rmd(\bfq)$ at $t\approx 0.85$ s, as shown in Figure \ref{egDDRCAC_0a}(g).
-Note that $\theta_{\rmm,k}$ is converged for $t>0.85$ s, and thus the time-dependent target model is also converged.
-With the converged time-dependent target model, Figure \ref{egDDRCAC_0a}(c) shows that RLS with VRF facilitates further adaptation of $\theta_{\rmc,k}$ for $t>0.85$ s, and $\theta_{\rmc,k}$ is converged for $t> 1$ s.
+Note that $\theta_{\rmm,k}$ is converged for $t>0.41$ s, and thus the time-dependent target model is also converged.
+With the converged time-dependent target model, Figure \ref{egDDRCAC_0a}(g) shows that RLS with VRF facilitates further adaptation of $\theta_{\rmc,k}$ for $t>0.41$ s, and $\theta_{\rmc,k}$ is converged for $t> 1$ s.
 This example thus illustrates mutually beneficial interaction between RLSID and RLSAC. \mbox{ $\diamond$}

 \end{example}

 \begin{example} \textit{RCAC, DDRCAC, and $\hat z_k(\theta_{\rmc,k+1})$ decomposition.} Let $G_u(s)$ be given by Case 2 in Table \ref{GvarsGeneral} with $T_\rms = 0.01$ s/step.
 In order to avoid numerical issues arising from the need for multiple discretized systems, the disturbance $w_k$ is assumed to be constant within each sampling interval $[kT_\rms,(k+1)T_\rms).$ Because $G_u(s)$ is lightly damped, high-precision arithmetic is used to compare the left- and right-hand sides of \eqref{CDfinal}.